); ga('require', 'displayfeatures'); ga('require', 'linkid', 'linkid.js'); ga('set', 'anonymizeIP', true); ga('send', 'pageview');

 – Don’t keep your guitar in a basement during high humidity

-– Don’t keep your guitar in a truck of a car
+– Don’t keep your guitar in a trunk of a car

 – Keep exposure from direct sunlight to a minimum – to avoid premature yellowing of top.